CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Introduction

-We conducted a within-subjects study with 16 design students, and compared \sysname{} with the baseline, which consisted of a mood board with manual keyword notes, a layout diffusion model, and ChatGPT.
-Results showed that \sysname{} could support the two stages of the reference recombination process, discovering elements and generating design ideas by recombining them.
-Participants were also able to produce more design ideas in a given time, and perceived that \sysname{} helped them come up with more creative sketches compared to the baseline.
-They emphasized that \sysname{}'s features were especially beneficial when they wanted to explore ideas vastly different from their initial concepts.
-We compared the creativity support of \sysname{} with baseline and proposed an opportunity to design a comprehensive recombination support tool that could support a wide spectrum of design needs and situations.
-We also found that the sketch-based output leads users to get more stimulus for their creativity by letting users further imagine through the low-fidelity.
-Finally, we discussed the generalizability of \sysname{} in terms of the designer's expertise, collaborative settings, and different domains of design.
+We conducted a within-subjects study with 16 design students to compare \sysname{} with the baseline system, which consisted of a mood board with manual keyword notes, layout diffusion model, and ChatGPT.
+Results showed that \sysname{} could support both stages of the reference recombination process, discovering elements from references and generating design ideas by recombining them.
+Participants could also produce more design ideas in a given time and perceived that \sysname{} helped them develop more creative sketches than the baseline.
+They emphasized that \sysname{} was especially beneficial for getting inspirational ideas vastly different from their initial concepts.
+We compared the creativity support of \sysname{} with the baseline and proposed an opportunity to design a comprehensive recombination support tool that could support a broad spectrum of design needs and situations.
+We also found that the low fidelity of sketch-based output led users to imagine more and get more stimulus for their creativity.
+Finally, we discussed the generalizability of \sysname{} in terms of user expertise, collaborative settings, and different domains of design.

-This paper presents the following contributions: \begin{itemize} \item \sysname{}, a system that aids graphic designers in their ideation by assisting them in extracting elements from reference images and suggesting a wide range of recombinations of those elements. \item Computational pipelines with generative models that automate the extraction of keywords from images and generate recombination options in descriptions and sketches. \item Findings from a user study (N=16) about how \sysname{} can aid designers in each step of recombination, leading to the generation of more design ideas and participants to perceive their ideas as more creative. \end{itemize}
+This paper presents the following contributions: \begin{enumerate} \item \sysname{}, a system that supports graphic designers' ideation process by helping extraction of elements from reference images and suggesting a wide range of recombinations of those elements. \item Computational pipelines with generative models that extract and suggest keywords from images and generate recombinations of keywords in text descriptions and sketches. \item Findings from a user study (N=16) about how \sysname{} can aid designers in each step of recombination, leading to the generation of more design ideas and participants to perceive their ideas as more creative. \end{enumerate}